How to use Abbott's Freestyle Libre Pro

 The Libre Pro is an FGM - Flash Glucose Monitor, one of the cool new tools for diabetics to study trends and measure blood glucose.
 It is primarily a healthcare provider device, meaning that your doctor fixes it for you, you wear it 'blind' (without knowing what your current sugars are) and in two weeks you get your reports, including the AGP - Ambulatory Glucose Profile, which is a visual graph of your readings.

 In countries like India, where the consumer version 'Libre' is not available yet and CGM options are limited and expensive, a lot of people make do with the Libre Pro for everyday use.
-I have been using the Libre Pro continuously for over two and a half years and I'm going to share some basic tips and tricks and show you how to make the most of the tools that are available to us.
+I have been using the Libre Pro continuously for the last few years and I'm going to share some basic tips and tricks and show you how to make the most of the tools available to us.

 Irrespective of whether you use CGMs (Continuous Glucose Monitors) or FGMs, it is important to regularly cross check against your glucometers (at least twice a day if not more often) to make sure you are on track and that you are not making dosing or correction decisions based on inaccurate data.

 Having said that, another thing to keep in mind is that CGMs and FGMs measure glucose in the interstitial fluid of the blood whereas a glucometer measures the glucose levels in capillary blood.
 What this means is that there will always be a possibility of a lag or difference in both readings, especially when glucose is rapidly changing, such as after meals or during exercise.
 Don't sweat it if your glucometer and Libre do not match exactly (they do match if your BG is stable).
 Here is a short video that explains the concept.